Introduction

 It’s incredible how often we read and reread certain explanations and fail to notice the differences between what we are reading (or saying) and the truth written in the Word of God.

-- God, Father
+- God, the Father

-- God, Son
+- God, the Son

-- God, Holy Spirit
+- God, the Holy Spirit

 Doctrines Without Solid Foundation